stuh84/ccie-rs-notes/eigrp-shortnotes.md

 ## SIA-Query and SIA-Reply

 * During prolonged diffusing computation
-* Verifies if neighbour is truly reachable and still computating
+* Verifies if neighbor is truly reachable and still computating
 * SIA-Reply if still computating
 * Timers govern maximum computation, extended on SIA-Reply
 * Unicast and reliable